 - Erbevo (Ebola Vaccine)

 Because of Merck’s long history in the U.S. and the vast number of products produced, the company has faced thousands of lawsuits.
 Some of the drugs that have led to litigation against Merck & Co. include:

 In the last decade or so, Merck & Co. has paid out over $4.85 billion in judgements and settlements for lawsuits regarding Vioxx, including one $950 million settlement and millions of dollars for lawsuits, settlements and penalties related to other drugs.
 Some lawsuits have been dismissed but many may still remain in open courts.

 The most well-known corporate scandal involving Merck & Co. is the Vioxx scandal.
 Vioxx was once a leading pharmaceutical pain treatment used for diseases like osteoarthritis.
 Like other Cox-2 inhibitors, Vioxx was linked to heart attack and death in some users and the company was accused of concealing risks of the medication.

 Merck faced thousands of Vioxx lawsuits and has paid over $4.85 billion in settlements, fines and other payments for drug injury and criminal liabilities due to Vioxx.
-The medication was recalled in 2004 and most cases were settled as part of a group settlement offer in 2008, however some non-injury agreements have yet to be met regarding securities and stockholder misconduct.
+The medication was recalled in 2004 and most cases were settled as part of a group settlement offer in 2008.
+The company also paid $58 million in settlements and fines to 30 states for deceptive practices but some non-injury agreements have yet to be met regarding securities and stockholder misconduct.

 Osteoporosis medication, Fosamax (alendronate) was known to cause gastrointestinal problems and worsen certain other health conditions.
 Patients have reported experiencing problems of the esophagus such as trouble swallowing (dysphagia), and gastritis (digestive irritation) and may develop esophageal erosion due to gastric reflux.